chetanreddyv/BetterLlama/Approach.md

-Refined workflow that integrates a warm-up phase for generic reasoning, dynamic curriculum training, and enhanced evaluation.
+Workflow that integrates a warm-up phase for generic reasoning, dynamic curriculum training, and enhanced evaluation.
 This step‐by‐step guide outlines how to set up the model, prepare the data, progressively fine-tune with curriculum learning, and finally apply RLHF.

 ---